 Definition –

-Mitosis is the process of division of a somatic cell into two, maintaining the same number of chromosomes as were originally present in the parent cell.
+Mitosis is the division of a somatic cell into two, maintaining the same number of chromosomes as were initially present in the parent cell.

 - Interphase